yiping-lai/HangMan/README.md

 #### Installing project dependencies

 This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the `frontend` directory of this repository.
+NPM Relies on the package.json file.
 After cloning, open your terminal and run:

 ```bash
 npm install